ds-devesh/Bank-loan-study/README.md

 Confusion matrices were generated to evaluate prediction performance.
 D. Feature Importance:
 Visualized the importance of features in predicting loan defaults using bar charts.

-Results and Insights
+*Results and Insights
-Identified patterns in customer behavior and loan attributes influencing defaults.
+-Identified patterns in customer behavior and loan attributes influencing defaults.
-Determined the most significant variables, such as income level, loan amount, and credit history.
+-Determined the most significant variables, such as income level, loan amount, and credit history.
-Built robust predictive models with over 91% accuracy to assist in decision-making.
+-Built robust predictive models with over 91% accuracy to assist in decision-making.

-Tools and Technologies
+*Tools and Technologies
-Languages: Python
+-Languages: Python
-Libraries: pandas, numpy, matplotlib, scikit-learn Visualization Tools: Matplotlib and Seaborn for Python; Excel for additional analysis and visualizations.
+-Libraries: pandas, numpy, matplotlib, scikit-learn -Visualization Tools: Matplotlib and Seaborn for Python; Excel for additional analysis and visualizations.

-Usage Instructions
+*Usage Instructions
 Clone the Repository:
 git clone https://github.com/your-repo-name/bank-defaulter-prediction.git
 cd bank-defaulter-prediction

 Install Dependencies:
 pip install -r requirements.txt

 Run the Notebook:
 Open the provided Jupyter Notebook and execute the cells to perform EDA and train the machine learning models.

-Analyze Results:
+*Analyze Results:
 Review the visualizations and results generated during EDA.
 Evaluate the predictive performance of the models.

-Visualizations
+*Visualizations
 The project includes various visualizations to enhance interpretability:
 Bar Charts: Proportion of missing values, class imbalance, and feature importance.
 Box Plots: Outlier detection.
 Heatmaps: Correlation analysis.
 Scatter Plots: Bivariate relationships.

-Business Impact
+*Business Impact
 This project enables financial institutions to:

-Reduce default rates by identifying high-risk applicants.
+-Reduce default rates by identifying high-risk applicants.
-Increase profitability by optimizing loan approval strategies.
+-Increase profitability by optimizing loan approval strategies.
-Enhance customer trust with fair and data-driven decisions.
+-Enhance customer trust with fair and data-driven decisions.